mudasobwa/mudasobwa.github.io/_posts/2013-03-03-ruby-shorthand-to-yield-within-blocks.md

 The `cleanup &yield` neither works, if one were curious.

 What’s the problem to use explicit `&cb` param here?
 There are two as usual.
-First is an aesthetics, which very matters in Ruby.
-The second (and major) is that instantiating a new `Proc` object results in a surprisingly heavy performance penalty (≈ five times slower).
+First is an aesthetics, which matters a lot in Ruby.
+The last and not the least is that instantiating a new `Proc` object leads to a surprisingly heavy performance penalty (≈ five times slower.)
 Happily, there is a not wide-known [feature](http://www.ruby-doc.org/core-2.0/Proc.html#method-c-new) of `Proc.new` constructor.
 Being called _without a block within a method with an attached block_, it _converts_ that block to the `Proc` object.
 It means that both